Binomial coefficient: Multiplicative formula

 This formula is easiest to understand for the combinatorial interpretation of binomial coefficients.

 The numerator gives the number of ways to select a sequence of k distinct objects, retaining the order of selection, from a set of n objects.
 The denominator counts the number of distinct sequences that define the same k-combination when order is disregarded.
 This formula can also be stated in a recursive form.
 Using the "C" notation from above, $C_{n,k} = C_{n, k-1} \cdot (n-k+1) / k$, where $C_{n,0} = 1$.
 It is readily derived by evaluating $C_{n,k} / C_{n, k-1}$ and can intuitively be understood as starting at the leftmost coefficient of the $n$-th row of Pascal's triangle, whose value is always $1$, and recursively computing the next coefficient to its right until the $k$-th one is reached.

 Due to the symmetry of the binomial coefficients with regard to k and n − k, calculation of the above product, as well as the recursive relation, may be optimised by setting its upper limit to the smaller of k and n − k.

 Factorial formula

-Finally, though computationally unsuitable, there is the compact form, often used in proofs and derivations, which makes repeated use of the familiar factorial function:
+Finally, there is the compact form, often used in proofs and derivations, which makes repeated use of the familiar factorial function: